 Speech and language therapy (SLT) may be needed to help a patient’s communication, or to help correct problems with swallowing.
 The Speech and Language Therapy Assistant at Fairlie Healthcare screens patients for assisted technology needs and, along with the Occupational Therapist, determines who may need SLT input.
 Therapy programmes are developed here or prescribed by other health care teams, and are carried out in liaison with the community Speech and Language Therapist.

-The therapist works closely with Southwark Assistive Technology Team, and the Environmental Control Team, and the Lambeth Home Enteral Nutrition Team.
+The therapist works closely with Southwark Assistive Technology Team, the Environmental Control Team, and the Lambeth Home Enteral Nutrition Team.

 The Occupational Therapist helps people to overcome the effects of physical or mental debilitation by enabling specific and purposeful activity.
 This process can help to alleviate disability and improve independent functioning, and is, therefore, integral to rehabilitation.